|

 sub-regional approaches in fisheries research and

 management.
-The Project aims to maintain the
+The Project aims to strengthen technical and

-and aims to promote scientific cooperation among the
+this end, it promotes scientific cooperation among the

-coastal nations through coordinated scientific
+coastal nations through common methodologies,

-investigations and data-gathering as well as through
+standardized data-gathering as well as through joint

-joint multi-disciplinary analyses.
+multi-disciplinary analyses.

-The Project will support national and
+The Project supports national and

-regional fisheries management processes and will take
+regional fisheries management processes taking advantage

-advantage of the scientific multidisciplinary knowledge
+of the scientific networks and knowledge developed

-will attempt to reduce the differences in fisheries
+Project attempts to reduce the differences in fisheries

-management between northern and southern countries of
+research and management capacities between northern and

 Re-qualifying the artisanal fisheries